 - Fear.
 I was afraid.
 Afraid of the unknown.
 Was it safe out there?
 I knew I really wanted adventure in my life, I really did.
 But what would happen if we hit the road and something happened to my new wife?
 I wouldn’t forgive myself.
 Also, what about my career?
 Maybe it’s irresponsible to up and travel around, my career will probably take a hit and I’ll be behind the eight ball.
 What happens if I run out of money and have to come home with my tail in between my legs?

 - The opinions of others.
-I was afraid about what people would think about me.
+I was afraid of what people would think about me.
 My boss.
 My parents.
-My in laws.
-What would they think about me traveling around the country?
+My in-laws.
+What would they think of me traveling around the country?
 Nobody would take me seriously as an entrepreneur.
 Or even worse, what if I kept traveling and my friends became too envious of me?
-Then all my friends circle would hate me.
+Then all my friends would hate me.
 What happens if I fail and have to come home, what will everyone think of me?

 - Freaking logistics.
 Okay, so say I got over the fear of failing, running out of money and having an awful career.
 Also, assume that I could somehow get over the fear of what others might think of me.
 What about the logistics of travel?
 How would we travel?
 Would we need to buy an RV, a dependable car, or what happened if we were in the middle of nowhere and we broke down with no cell phone service?
 Also, how would we make enough money on the road?
 How would I pay off my student debt?